Darlington F.C. league record by opponent

 Darlington Football Club, an English association football club based in Darlington, County Durham, was founded in 1883.
 For their first six years, there was no league football, so matches were arranged on an occasional basis, supplemented by cup competitions organised at both local and national level.
 In 1889, Darlington joined the newly formed Northern League, and moved into the North-Eastern League in 1908.
 They were founder members of the Football League Third Division North in 1921, and spent two seasons in the Second Division in the mid-1920s.
 Thereafter, they remained in the lower divisions of the Football League until 1989, when they were relegated for one season to the Football Conference.
 After another 20 years in the Football League, they were again relegated to the Conference.
 Two years later, financial issues stemming from administration forced a demotion of four divisions and a change of name: Darlington 1883 was chosen.
 Five years later, after three promotions, they reverted to their original name.

 Darlington's record against each club faced in first-team league competition is summarised below.
-The opening match of the inaugural Northern League season pitted them against Newcastle East End, their first Football League match was against Halifax Town, and they met their 255th and most recent different league opponent, Peterborough Sports, for the first time in the 2022–23 National League North season.
+The opening match of the inaugural Northern League season pitted them against Newcastle East End, their first Football League match was against Halifax Town, and they met their 258th and most recent different league opponent, Needham Market, for the first time in the 2024–25 National League North season.
 The team that Darlington have played most in league competition is Hartlepool United, whom they first met in 1908 in the North-Eastern League.
 The 152 encounters between the teams have produced 59 wins and 62 defeats, which are club records.
 Rochdale have drawn 38 league meetings with Darlington, which is more than any other opponent.

-All statistics are correct up to and including the match played against Hereford on 18 March 2023.
+All statistics are correct up to and including the match played against Needham Market on 26 April 2025, the final day of the 2024–25 regular season.